Adopting can be the journey of your lifetime.

 In Alaska, the legal definition of special needs when referring to adoption include situations where a child faces challenges in being adoption.
 Definition of hard to place include "physical or mental disability, emotional disturbance, recognized high risk of physical or mental disease, membership in a sibling group, racial or ethnic factors, or any combination thereof."

 Alaskan Native children can be adopted through tribal adoption, through foster to adopt and privately.
 For children and youth in the child protection system, the federal Indian Child Welfare Act guides placement of children who qualify as tribal members and provides tribes legal status to be involved in adoptive placements and decisions.
-There is a strong preference to place Alaska Native and American Indian children with relatives first, or with tribal members or members of other tribes.
+There is a legal preference to place Alaska Native and American Indian children with relatives first, or with tribal members or members of other tribes.
 Tribes must approve adoptions of Alaska Native children by non-Native families.

 Yes.
 Alaska does not have laws or formal policies prohibiting individuals’ eligibility to adopt or serve as foster parents based on sexual orientation.